-\ Until 2005, parental conduct did not provide an avenue to a legal determination of parentage for same-sex couples with children.
+Until 2005, parental conduct did not provide an avenue to a legal determination of parentage for same-sex couples with children.
+Since then, parental conduct - and the attachment it creates between children and the people who raise them - has become such a significant factor in determining parentage in California that our Legislature now allows our courts to find that a child has more than two legal parents if failing to do so would cause the child to lose his or her relationship with a presumed parent to his or her detriment.
 The cases below trace the evolution of the California parentage presumption based on conduct (Family Code § 7611(d)) through some of its history and into the present.
+Because they raise new - albeit overlapping - issues, the cases addressing the circumstances under which courts are finding that children have more than two parents have their own separate section, immediately below this one.